Careers & Part Time Jobs

 Now Hiring!

-The Center for Puppetry Arts is accepting resumes to fill its ever-growing list of scenic artists, craftsmen, and technicians for part-time opportunities on an as-needed basis.
-Specific duties may range from general technical assistance to specific artistry projects.
-The expected duties are outlined by the Technical Director during the planning process to fill specific needs.
-Scene shop crew are encouraged to discuss interest in upcoming projects.
+The Center for Puppetry Arts is accepting resumes to fill its ever-growing list of electricians for part-time opportunities on an as-needed basis.
+Overhire work generally involves striking, hanging, cabling, and focusing lighting instruments.
+Specific duties are outlined by the Master Electrician during the planning process to fill specific needs.

 Center for Puppetry Arts provides equal employment opportunities to all employees and applicants for employment without regard to race, color, ancestry, national origin, citizenship, sex or gender (including pregnancy, childbirth, and pregnancy-related conditions), gender identity or expression (including transgender status), sexual orientation, marital status, familial status, parental status, creed, religion, age, disability, genetic information, service in the military, or any other characteristic protected by applicable federal, state, or local laws and ordinances.
 Equal employment opportunity applies to all terms and conditions of employment, including hiring, placement, promotion, termination, layoff, recall, transfer, leave of absence, compensation, and training.